PX4/PX4-SITL_gazebo-classic/src/liftdrag_plugin/Advanced Lift Drag Readme.md

-# Introduction
-This document describes the new Gazebo plugin for aerodynamic modeling, updates to the physics formulation (quadratic drag, sideforce, moments about all three axes, body rate derivatives), and also figure out a workflow to get from AVL derivatives to Gazebo parameters, while maintaining accurate physics representation/effects. <br>
+<h1>Introduction</h1><br>This document describes the new Gazebo plugin for aerodynamic modeling, updates to the physics formulation (quadratic drag, sideforce, moments about all three axes, body rate derivatives), and also figure out a workflow to get from AVL derivatives to Gazebo parameters, while maintaining accurate physics representation/effects. <br>

-# Notation
+<h1>Notation</h1>
 All the variables representing aerodynamic coefficients and derivatives are named according to the following convention: <br>
 <ul>
     <li>The first letter of these variable names is a capital C.</li>